theronhitchman/euclidean-geometry/class/index.md

 *Conjecture I:* (Lewis) Given a segment AB and an angle XYZ, it is possible to construct a rhombus ABCD with angle ABD congruent to angle XYZ using a compass and straightedge.

+### February 1

+*Question J: (Peters)* Can we construct a kite with a given pair of sides and a given pair of opposite angles.
+More specifically: Given angles XYZ and
+\\(\alpha \beta \gamma\\), and segments TJ and PQ, is it possible to construct a kite ABCD such that AB is congruent to TJ, BC is congruent to PQ, angle DAB is congruent to angle XYZ and angle DCB is congruent to angle
+\\(\alpha \beta \gamma\\)?

+*Lemma K: (Schmidt)* Given segments AB and XY, one can construct triangle ABC so that BA and BC are both congruent to XY.